-Mail Order Pharmacy for Drugs
+Mandatory Mail Order Pharmacy for Maintenance Drugs

-You may also purchase your medication by utilizing the University of Colorado (UCH) Mail Order Prescription Service.
-UCH Mail Order Prescription Service must be used to receive a 90-day supply.
-Ordering your Drugs through the UCH Mail Order Prescription Service mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
-Specialty Prescription Drugs, both Oral and Injectable, are not available through the mail order pharmacy program.
+You may also purchase your maintenance medication by utilizing the University of Colorado (UCH) Mail Order Prescription Service.
+If you are taking Maintenance Drugs you are limited to an initial 30 day supply and up to two subsequent 30-day refills of the Maintenance Drugs from a UCHealth Retail Pharmacy or Participating Retail Pharmacy.
+After this 90 day period you must be using the Mandatory Mail Order Program through the UCH Mail Order Prescription Service to purchase future Maintenance Drugs.
+A short-term drug, like an antibiotic, would not be considered a Maintenance Drug and therefore you could fill your prescription at a local retail pharmacy.
+Ordering your Maintenance Drugs through the UCH Mail Order Prescription Service mandatory mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
+Specialty Prescription Drugs, both Oral and Injectable, are not available through the mandatory mail order pharmacy program.